-- Unrepresented CCCERA staff employees hired on or after January 1, 2009, upon completion of five years of CCCERA service, and retire with a CCCERA pension benefit. - AFSCME CCCERA staff members who were hired on or after January 1, 2010, upon completion of five years of CCCERA service, and retire with a CCCERA pension benefit.
+- Unrepresented CCCERA staff employees who are hired on or after January 1, 2009 with completion of 5 years of CCCERA service and retire with a CCCERA pension benefit. - AFSCME CCCERA staff employees who are hired on or after January 1, 2010 with completion of 5 years of CCCERA service and retire with a CCCERA pension benefit.